Georges Rawiri: Biography

-At the time of his death, Rawiri was Co-President of the Africa Caribbean Pacific - European Union (ACP-EU) Joint Parliamentary Assembly.
+At the time of his death, Rawiri was Co-President of the Africa Caribbean Pacific – European Union (ACP–EU) Joint Parliamentary Assembly.

-Bongo declared seven days of mourning for Rawiri, beginning on April 10, 2006.
+Bongo declared seven days of mourning for Rawiri, beginning on 10 April 2006.
 Bongo said that Rawiri had been "more than a brother, a parent" to him, describing him as an unprecedented individual in the country's history.

-His daughter, Angèle Rawiri, is a well-known novelist.
+His daughter, Angèle Rawiri, was a well-known novelist.

-After Rawiri's death, the Georges Rawiri House, intended to serve as the headquarters of the RTG1 television channel, was built with Chinese assistance and inaugurated on December 1, 2007.
+After Rawiri's death, the Georges Rawiri House, intended to serve as the headquarters of the RTG1 television channel, was built with Chinese assistance and inaugurated on 1 December 2007.